 //Taxpayers are permitted to pay VAT electronically using the Tax Authority’s eTax portal.

-For more information, see Section 10.3.2.
+For more information, see [10.3.2]Section 10.3.2[end].

 10.3.5.
 Recordkeeping

 //Under Article 1068 of the Tax Code, books, registers, documents or accounting vouchers on which the tax authority may exercises its rights of communication, investigation and control must be kept on electronic or written records for a period of 10 years from the date of the last transaction mentioned in the books or registers or from the date on which the documents or vouchers were drawn up.